entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-how-microservices-connect-to-apps.md

-# ECR: How Microservices get Connected to Entando Apps
+# How Microservices get Connected to Entando Apps

 In this document we will describe some of the assumptions and details related to the process of connecting a microservice part of a bundle to an Entando App.